glotzerlab/signac-docs/docs/source/installation.rst

 .. code:: bash

-    $ pip install signac signac-flow
+    $ pip install --user signac signac-flow

 .. note::

-    It is recommended to install Python packages into the user space by adding the ``--user`` option to the install command.
+    If you want to install packages for all users on a machine, you can remove the ``--user`` option in the install command.

-Source Code Installation
+Installation from Source
 ========================

 Alternatively, you can clone any of the package's source code repositories and install them manually.
-For example, to install the signac core package, execute the following code:
+For example, to install the signac core package you can execute the following code:

 .. code:: bash

   git clone https://bitbucket.org/glotzer/signac.git
   cd signac
-  python setup.py install
+  python setup.py install --user

 .. note::

-    It is recommended to install Python packages into the user space by adding the ``--user`` option to the install command.
+    If you want to install packages for all users on a machine, you can remove the ``--user`` option in the install command.